Laguna de Bay: Pollution

 Government data showed that about 60% of the estimated 8.4 million people residing in the Laguna de Bay Region discharge their solid and liquid wastes indirectly to the lake through its tributaries.
 A large percentage of these wastes are mainly agricultural while the rest are either domestic or industrial According to DENR (1997), domestic and industrial wastes contribute almost equally at 30% each.
-Meanwhile, agricultural wastes take up the remaining 40%.
+Meanwhile, agricultural waste takes up the remaining 40%.
 In a recent sensitivity waste load model ran by the Laguna Lake Development Authority's (LLDA) Integrated Water Resources Management (IWRM) division, it revealed that 70% of biochemical oxygen demand (BOD) loadings came from households, 19% from industries, and 11% came from land run-off or erosion (LLDA, 2005).

-As far as industries and factories are concerned, there are about 1,481 and increase is expected.
+As far as industries and factories are concerned, there are about 1,481 and an increase is expected.
 Of the said figure, about 695 have wastewater treatment facilities.
-Despite this, the lake is absorbing huge amounts of pollution from these industries in the forms of discharges of industrial cooling water, toxic spills from barges and transport operations, and hazardous chemicals like lead, mercury, aluminum and cyanide.
-Based from the said figure, 65% are classified as “pollutive” industries.
+Despite this, the lake is absorbing huge amounts of pollution from these industries in the form of discharges of industrial cooling water, toxic spills from barges and transport operations, and hazardous chemicals like lead, mercury, aluminum and cyanide.
+Based on the said figure, 65% are classified as "pollutive" industries.

 The hastened agricultural modernization throughout the region took its toll on the lake.
-This paved the way for massive and intensified use of chemical based fertilizers and pesticides whose residues eventually find their way to the lake basin.
-These chemicals induce rapid algal growth in the area that depleted oxygen levels in the water.
+This paved the way for massive and intensified use of chemical based fertilizers and pesticides whose residues eventually found their way to the lake basin.
+These chemicals induce rapid algal growth in the area that depletes oxygen levels in the water.
 Hence, oxygen available to the lake is being used up thereby depleting the available oxygen for the fish, causing massive fish kills.
-A 2012 study found excessive pesticide use largely attributed to overapplication of pesticides close to the waterways.
+A 2012 study found excessive pesticide use largely attributed to overapplication of pesticides close to waterways.